drakkar-lig/walt-python-packages/client/walt/client/doc/md/switch-install.md

 * remote administration using SNMP
 * (and, if you ever need it in a particular setup, 802.1q support (VLANs))

+This switch works well with its default settings.

+Alternatively, WalT also works with switch TP-Link T1500G-10PS.
+You just have to configure it to request its management IP through DHCP.
+Other default settings are OK.

 Note: if you test another switch model, we would be happy to get the results of your test.

 ## Configuring the switch in WalT

-The switch netgear gs110tp has all features described above enabled by default, so there is nothing to configure on the switch itself.

-However, by default, WalT may not detect that the equipment is a switch.
+By default, WalT may not detect that the equipment is a switch.
 Moreover, in some complex environments, remote administration of a given switch by WalT may not be allowed.
 Thus, in order to let WalT use these features, you must: